Piauí (magazine)

-Piauí, stylized as piauí, is a Brazilian culture magazine, created by the documentarian João Moreira Salles.
-It is edited by Editora Alvinegra and printed and distributed by Editora Abril.
-The first edition of piauí was launched in October 2006.
+Piauí, stylized as piauí, is a Brazilian monthly magazine of journalism, essays and culture created by the documentarian João Moreira Salles.
+First published in October 2006, piauí is edited by Editora Alvinegra and printed and distributed by Editora Abril. piaui was inspired by the magazines Senhor, Realidade and The New Yorker.

+Sections

 These are the main sections in piauí nowadays: